lolikaa/Todo_List_MobileApp/README.md

 # AndroidApp_Todo_List
- Small project with Java and Firebase
+ Small project in Android Studio with Java and Firebase